-General principles of international law as absolute obligations erga omnes
+General principles of (international) law as absolute obligations erga omnes

 From the passive viewpoint I think of the general principles iuris gentium as absolute obligations erga omnes.
-This conception is possible also for general principles of law inferred from domestic orders, considered as an autonomous category under article 38 of the ICJ Statute.
-66 In the absolute sense, an obligation erga omnes is the position of a subject of international law (individual, non-state legal entity, state, international organization) linked by a bundle of passive relations to all the other subjects of the international community.
-All these passive relations have the same content in terms of behaviour, and thus in terms of the interest safeguarded.67 Hence, on the general plane we can envisage the obligation erga omnes as a duty binding a subject to all the other subjects of international law.68 From the absolute perspective obligations erga omnes coincide with prescriptive general principles in international law.
+This simplified conception is possible also for general principles of law inferred from domestic orders, considered as an autonomous category under article 38 of the ICJ Statute.74 In the absolute sense, an obligation erga omnes is the position of a subject of international law (individual, non-state legal entity, state, international organization) linked by a bundle of passive relations to all the other subjects of the international community.
+All these passive relations have the same content in terms of behaviour, and thus in terms of the interest safeguarded.75 Hence, on the general plane we can envisage the obligation erga omnes as a duty binding a subject to all the other subjects of international law [Figures 17 and 20].76 From the absolute perspective obligations erga omnes coincide with prescriptive general principles in international law.
 From the active viewpoint the absolute obligation erga omnes of a subject is matched by the correlative claims of all the other subjects of international law.
-These claims relate to the same behaviour imposed by the general obligation, according to the lines of the interdependence implicit in the general theory of law and highlighted in international law by the literature.69 In a reflexive way the ensemble of the absolute claims, having the same content, held by a subject of international law towards all the other subjects, constitutes a general subjective right, matched by the obligations of all the other subjects of the international community.
+These claims relate to the same behaviour imposed by the general obligation, according to the lines of the interdependence implicit in the general theory of law and highlighted in international law by the literature.77 In a reflexive way the ensemble of the absolute claims, having the same content, held by a subject of international law towards all the other subjects, constitutes a general subjective right, matched by the obligations of all the other subjects of the international community.
 From the absolute perspective the rights erga omnes coincide with the general principles in international law.
-Thus, the ensemble of the general obligations binding all the subjects towards all the other subjects of the international legal order is matched by the ensemble of the general subjective rights
+Thus, the ensemble of the general obligations binding all the subjects towards all the other subjects of the international legal order is matched by the ensemble of the general subjective rights held by all the subjects towards all the other subjects of international law: the overlap is complete.